-The way how the functional clusters manifested in the primary sensory and motor cortices, the principles of organization of the cerebral cortex, the experimental reports and statements in the literature support the supposition that the thalamus was involved in those activities observed.
-The careful observation of the structure and dynamics of functional modules during the experiment seemed to suggest that the primary cortex may also perform a function to sustain and support the dynamic balance of functional activities on other areas of the cerebral cortex.
+It was verified that during general anesthesia, the macaque brain had shifted to a highly specific, complex, and dynamic state, characterized by a massive presence of functional clusters at the primary sensory and motor cortices, and a reduction of these integrated and segregated neural processes on the secondary associative cortex.
+Those empirical results do not support suppositions that regard general anesthesia with a ``whole-brain shut-down''; once during the experiment, the brain seemed to be performing much more than homeostasis.
+The manner in which the functional clusters manifested in the primary sensory and motor cortices, the principles of organization of the cerebral cortex, the experimental reports, and statements in the literature support the supposition that the thalamus was involved in those activities observed.
+In addition, the careful observation of the structure and dynamics of functional modules during the experiment suggested that the primary cortex may also perform a function to sustain and support the dynamic balance of functional activities in other areas of the cerebral cortex.